HaydenDekker/finance-cash-flow/README.md

 - (Complete) - Display actuals - Category (row) by YearMonth (column) and cost is the value.
 Display historical averages, filtered by category.
 Graph should be cost by month.
 - (done) Display total monthly spend across all categories
 - (done) Display total monthly income
-- Display monthly net position
+- (done) Display monthly net position
 - (In Progress) View - Historical Average - Initially a table will do.
 Stacked Bar chart for individual categories, line chart for total expense.